sbelyea/yamahablaster/README.md

 # yamahablaster
-python flask application used to execute LIRC commands
+python flask application used to execute LIRC commands.